Education About Health and Cancer Study

 Detailed Description

-The study team will implement and evaluate the research study and clinical trials education in two experimental arms-
+The study team will implement and evaluate the research study and clinical trials education via online video about clinical trials and cancer research

-The education in both formats will be based on a set of key messages that cover information about research studies and clinical trials, including what research studies are, the benefits, the risks, and connection to available research studies and clinical trials
+The education will be based on a set of key messages that cover information about research studies and clinical trials, including what research studies are, the benefits, the risks, and connection to available research studies and clinical trials.
+We will evaluate the effect on knowledge of, attitudes and behavioral intentions toward, and actual enrollment into clinical trials and cancer research studies.

 Participants will watch a video and view website materials ('online module') developed by DCC using messaging provided by the National Cancer Institute (NCI) and tailored to our local context.
 The online module's learning objectives will focus on improving participants' knowledge about what clinical trials and cancer research studies are and how to access trials and studies, increase positive attitudes toward participating in trials and studies, and increase their intent to enroll in trials and studies.
-Eligible participants will complete pre- and post- surveys to assess achievement of the learning objectives, and they will also be asked a series of questions to assess their eligibility for existing DCC clinical trials and research studies (see enclosed questions).
+Eligible participants will complete pre- and post- surveys to assess achievement of the learning objectives, and they will also be asked a series of questions to assess their eligibility for existing DCC clinical trials and research studies.

 Study Type